dante4rt/plume-testnet-bot/README.md

 - Claim ETH tokens from the Plume testnet faucet.
 - Automatically handles transactions and errors.
 - Provides real-time feedback and transaction details.
+- Includes a daily check-in feature for automated processes.

 ## Requirements

 - Node.js
 - `npm` or `yarn` for package management
 - `.env` file for storing sensitive information
+- `privateKeys.json` for daily check-ins

 ## Installation